The-Kernel-Brothers/Windows-Pocket-Edition/README.md

 JOIN THE KERNEL BROTHERS DISCORD: https://discord.gg/ZPhV9kT3gq

+Windows Pocket Edition - Version Alpha 0.0.3 (Build: A8) - Made by The Kernel Brothers

+Windows Pocket Edition Standalone - Version Alpha 0.0.3 (Build: A8) - Made by The Kernel Brothers

 # How to build your own WPE ISO

 1) Download os_wpe.bat from the code